-For product videos, the product being advertised and its important qualities should be clearly evident to the viewer.
+For product videos, the product and its important qualities should be clearly evident to the viewer.
 For brand videos, the appeal of the brand should be clear and the reason to learn more about the brand should be explicit.

 Ad Networks and Ad Inventory

 There are many different ad units available for video advertisements.
 The different specifications for video advertisements are determined by the publishers on whose websites the video will ultimately play.
 Depending on your business goals, some formats may be more effective than others.
 There are two broad categories of video advertisements: in-display videos and in-stream videos.
 The distinction between these categories is where these advertisements are located and how they are viewed.
 In-display videos are embedded outside of video players on pages that are not created specifically for video consumption.
 In-stream videos are embedded in designated video players on pages where users are expecting to watch video.

 See below to learn about the different types of video inventory.

 In Display Formats

 In-display videos can be very productive for marketers because they allow for the use of videos on all kinds of websites, applications and devices.
 While in-display videos do do not guarantee views, they can be placed widely across the web and used successfully in specific targeting campaigns.
 In-display video formats are becoming increasingly important for marketers because they can reach consumers that are engaged in all types of online activities.
 ‘Native’ in-display advertisements are created to seamlessly match their surrounding content.
 When native advertisements are successful, consumer experience is uninterrupted because the ad content perfectly matches the surrounding content.
 While native advertising campaigns often must be created specifically to fit their surroundings, they can be highly effective at funneling consumers who are active on social media, online news and gaming platforms.